pranshu1921/pranshu1921/README.md

 ### Hi there 👋 I'm Pranshu Kumar

 An aspiring data scientist passionate about Data Science : I like building robust machine learning solutions for improving efficiency and performance for all domains.
-Strong Advocate for 📜 open source, Innovation and Automation, and the future of AI
+Strong Advocate for Innovation and Automation, and the future of AI

 - 🔭 I’m currently working on building my portfolio thorough extensive deep learning projects

-- 🌱 I’m currently learning Deep Learning, Image Classification

 - 👯 I’m looking to collaborate on an interesting music based deep learning solution

 - 💬 Ask me about music, movies, anything that interests you !

 - 📫 How to reach me: shoot an email at pranshu1921@gmail.com

-- 😄 Pronouns: He/Him/His

 <br>
 <br>